mitcheguevara/HikingBlog/README.md

 # Description
-Blog about your hiking trip,
+Blog about your hiking trip, bookmark other users post, and geo tag your photos.

 # Features
+Directives- Blog post are being hosted on fire base and populate the show page.
+Directives- Blog titles change everything time the page is refreshed using. filters- Upcase for titles.
+Filters-Snippet blog text on the show page.
+Keyframes- To make the background change color .

 # Framworks/Languages Used